Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/Character/1_talks.md

 |`_disableMove`|Set `tg` to not move|
 |`_enableMove`|Set `tg` can move|

+## Drama Expansion

+Struggling with the built-in `action` of the drama sheet not achieving the desired effect?
+Need more condition checks?
+CWL has a builtin set of [drama expansion methods](./4_drama) to use and an API for adding your own.

 ## (NEW!)
 Drama Scripting

 Starting with **CWL 1.21.0**, [scripting support](../Other/scripting) is available for drama sheets.
 You can now write **C# scripts** directly inside a drama sheet using the `eval` action.